benji6/andromeda/README.md

 - `connnect` - `Function` - required method - to be implemented in the same manner as `AudioNode.connect`
 - `disconnect` - `Function` - required method - to be implemented in the same manner as `AudioNode.disconnect`
-- `inputNoteStart` - `Function | undefined` - optional method - called with a note object (see specification below).
+- `noteStart` - `Function | undefined` - optional method - called with a note object (see specification below).
 If available then controllers will be able to control this plugin
-- `inputNoteStop` - `Function | undefined` - optional method - called with the id of the note to stop.
+- `noteStop` - `Function | undefined` - optional method - called with the id of the note to stop.
 If available then controllers will be able to stop notes which are currently playing
-- `inputNoteModify` - `Function | undefined` - optional method - called with a note object (see specification below).
+- `noteModify` - `Function | undefined` - optional method - called with a note object (see specification below).
 If available then controllers will be able to modify notes which are currently playing
 - `render` - `Function` - required method - called with a DOM element when user wishes to view and possibly modify parameters within the plugin

 #### Note object specification